 Coffee brewing can be a satisfying part of your morning routine.
 The smell of freshly roasted coffee awakening the senses...That first sip which warms the soul and gets you ready for the day ahead...The precious alone time you get in the kitchen while you brew your favorite coffee nectar...

 Order some of the best roast-to-order single origin coffees that are perfect for home brewed coffee!

-Grimpeur Bros. weekly and monthly roasted coffees feature tasty coffees from Central America, South America and Asia.
+Grimpeur Bros. weekly and monthly roasted coffees feature tasty coffees from Central America, South America, Africa, and Asia.
 Order your beans today!

 A properly brewed coffee will be surprisingly delicious and void of the harsh bitter flavors that are so often associated with coffee.
 Our favorite brew methods are all manual.
 Manual brewing is simple, less costly than automated machines and simply put, brew the best tasting coffee because it gives you full control over the brewing process.

 Follow these five basic rules when brewing coffee:

 - Use the 1:17 weight formula (1 part coffee to 17 parts water) for brewing coffee as a starting point.
 Eg. I’m brewing 22 g of coffee so I’ll use 374 g of water (22 x 17 = 374).
 You’ll need a digital gram scale to do this (Google search “digital 2 kg scale" if you don’t have one).
 As you gain experience, you can play with this ratio to produce different cups of coffee.